 We know how it works: people seem too busy to train and trainers need to spend most of their precious time running after each of them to push with reminders.

 The best Digital Role Play systems can do this job for you.
-Here at SkillGym, not only have automated all of this workflow, but we also leverage trainees’ habit of respecting scheduled appointments to boost their actual participation to Digital Role Plays (more here).
+Here at SkillGym, not only have automated all of this workflow, but we also leverage trainees’ habit of respecting scheduled appointments to boost their actual participation to Digital Role Plays (more in this article “Three Case Studies and One Strategy to Keep Users Engaged with Digital Learning”).

 How smart should a Digital Role Play be?